NCAA most dominant wrestler award standings update for the 2023 season

 For results to be counted for the awards they must come against opponents in the same division (i.e. Division II vs. Division II).
 Ties in the falls and tech falls categories are broken based on the aggregate time.

-This week features the second standings of the Most Dominant Wrestler award, which features a 16-match minimum to qualify for the standings.
+This week features the third standings of the Most Dominant Wrestler award, which features a 17-match minimum to qualify for the standings.

 The Most Dominant Wrestler standings are calculated by adding the total number of team points awarded through match results and dividing that number by the total number of matches wrestled.
 Points per match are awarded as follows.